Habibullah-Sahan/farleyknight.github.io/apache-httpd.md

 ## Companies using Apache Httpd

 Till now Apache is the most widely used web server.
-As per the April 2015 servey of Netcraft on 849,027,856 sites, Apache holds the first position in terms of numbers.
 Following are some of the top companies that are using Apache Httpd:
 * Wikipedia.org
 * Paypal.com
 * Apple.com